TMB-ADMB-Workshops/June2016-Developers-Workshop/Report.md

 Breakout Groups Topics
 ======================

 Breakout group topics were developed at the workshop.
+They were self-organized using a [document](https://docs.google.com/document/d/1b0jWcGYNh-jCcJdgx7m8DehWu44AS4jhNbi-205yTiY/edit) initiated by Mollie Brooks.

 Below is a list of topics proposed for the breakout groups: